Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi-direct.md

     ```

 <a name="discover_wifi_direct"></a>
-## Getting the Wi-Fi Direct Peer Device Information
+## Get the Wi-Fi Direct peer device information

-To discover nearby Wi-Fi Direct peer devices and retrieve their details:
+To discover nearby Wi-Fi Direct peer devices and retrieve their details, follow these steps:

 1. Define an event handler that is triggered each time a peer device is found during discovery.

     In this example, the event handler displays the name and MAC address of each found peer device.
-You can also get other information, such as the connection state, device type, Wi-Fi display information, and WPS type.
+You can also get other information, such as the connection state, device type, Wi-Fi display information, and WPS type:

     ```csharp
     public static void EventHandlerPeerFound(object sender, EventArgs e)